 Definition → Team(s)

-Map out all of the individuals being engaged as part of the service and API discovery process, and grouping them by team, group, or other organizational structure.
+Map out all of the individuals being engaged as part of the service and API discovery process, grouping them by team, group, or other organizational structure.

 Definition → Catalog